Bachelor's in Physics Teaching

 Our department offers several scholarships to students seeking bachelor's degrees, as well as employment opportunities.

-Our students have worked as lab assistants and in the Charles W. Brown Planetarium, which features a 52-foot diameter dome – the largest in Indiana.
+Our students regularly work as lab assistants, graders, research assistants, as well as paid staff in the Charles W. Brown Planetarium, which features a 52-foot diameter dome – the largest in Indiana.

 Our Society of Physics Students (SPS) is an active, student-run club that engages in a number of social and outreach programs.